gravitational/workshop/gravity_networking.md

 The last component we need to take a look at, is the pod network itself, which will use network namespaces to virtualize the kernel network stack.

-This network stack virtualization creates a bit of a wiggle however, if the pod runs in it’s own virtual network stack, it’s not part of any of the hosts networking.
+This network stack virtualization creates a bit of a wiggle however, if the pod runs in its own virtual network stack, it’s not part of any of the hosts networking.
 The linux kernel has a special virtual interface we can use to connect the namespaces, called a veth pair (a virtual ethernet pair).
 A veth pair acts like two network interfaces that are connected by a cable.
 This allows us to place one end of the cable within the pods virtual network stack, and the other end within the host network stack.

 Lets include some pods in our conceptual diagram:

 ![gravity_networking_9](img/gravity_networking_09.png)

-Let’s take a look at what this looks like on our gravity cluster:
+Let’s take a look at flannel's internal configuration:

 ```
 root@kevin-test1:~# sudo gravity exec brctl show